mlashcorp/no_generals_problem/content/posts/1/index.md

 My intuition told me to start with the problem of distributing the forward pass (inference, in which we provide input to an LLM and get generated text as a result), if nothing else, because it felt like an easier problem to tackle compared to distributed training.

 Most of the work I've seen focuses on Training parallelism - using multiple machines to accelerate the process of training the transformer model.
-However, training a neural network requires both forward and backward passes, so we should be able to leverage existing techniques used for training to our goal of distributing inference.
+However, training a neural network requires both forward and backward passes, so we should be able to leverage existing techniques used for training for my goal of distributing inference.

 To me, it makes intuitive sense that most information about LLM parallelism is related to training.
 This is a non-interactive operation (not sensitive to latency) that is quite compute-intensive.
-LLM Inference, on the other hand, is typically used in applications where the time to response is critical (such as chatGPT) - in a distributed setting, unless the problem we are tackling is [embarrassingly parallelizable](https://en.wikipedia.org/wiki/Embarrassingly_parallel), we can expect the need to synchronize data between nodes, which will add latency to our application.
-However, I believe there are still several applications that would benefit from distributing inference at the cost of latency (such as batch operations that require LLM capabilities), and I'm also keen to explore how fast I can perform inference using multiple nodes.
+LLM inference, on the other hand, is typically used in applications where the time to response is critical (such as chatGPT).
+In a distributed setting, unless the problem we are tackling is [embarrassingly parallelizable](https://en.wikipedia.org/wiki/Embarrassingly_parallel), we can expect that the need to synchronize data between nodes will add latency to our application.
+However, I believe there are still several applications that would benefit from distributing inference at the cost of latency (such as batch operations that require LLM capabilities), and I'm also keen to explore how fast inference can be performed using multiple nodes.

 In this blog series, I will explore existing algorithms to perform distributed inference for LLMs, their limitations and tradeoffs, and (try to) implement them from scratch to understand them better.